-Plantain is a plant that you can easily overlook.
+Today’s herbal ally is a plant that you can easily overlook.
 Her tiny flowers are not very noticeable.
-But the ribwort plantain – Plantago lanceolata – is more than worthy of a monograph in this plant vademecum.
+But ribwort plantain, Plantago lanceolata, is more than worthy of a monograph in this plant vademecum.
 And the great thing is that you can find this plant almost everywhere.

 The most striking medicinal properties of plantain are those that act on all kinds of respiratory diseases.
 A quick way to tackle hay fever?
 Take plantain tea.
-But externally, plantain is also a go-getter.
-With plantain in your neighbourhood you can treat wounds quickly and effectively.
+But externally, this plant is also a go-getter.
+With her in your neighbourhood you can treat wounds quickly and effectively.
 Chronic skin conditions also benefit from plantain.
-And these are just the main effects of plantain.
+And these are just the main effects of Plantago lanceolata.
 She can do a lot more.

 Now that you know all this, you will probably look at this plant differently and leave her in your garden.
-Plantago major has largely the same effect – although I prefer ribwort plantain – and therefore deserves just as much respect.
+Plantago major has largely the same effect – although I prefer the variety we’re discussing in this monograph for practical reasons – and therefore deserves just as much respect.

 Plantain has a short rhizome with many rhizoids.
 The leaves are located directly above the root in a leaf rosette.
 They have 3 to 7 parallel nerves, are lanceolate and up to 20 cm long, in exceptional cases even longer.
 The stem is long, sturdy and hairless and can grow up to 50 cm long.
 At the top of the stem you will find the inflorescence, an up to 5 cm long spike with dark sepals and small light green flowers with protruding white stamens, which bloom in rings around the spike from bottom to top, followed by small capsule fruits.
 The capsules contain brown, oval seeds.